Inochi2D/inochi2d/README.md

 &nbsp;

+# Rigging
+If you're a model rigger you may want to check out [Inochi Creator](https://github.com/Inochi2D/inochi-creator), the official Inochi2D rigging app in development.
+This repository is purely for the standard and is not useful if you're an end user.

 # Supported platforms
 The reference library requires at least OpenGL 4.2 or above, as well support for the SPIR-V ARB extension for per-part shaders.
 *Inochi2D will disable custom shaders if SPIR-V is not found.*